-'The Cube' consists of four domains, which are named as: Double Skin Façade, Experiment room, Instrument room and Engine room.
+'The Cube' consists of four domains, see Figure 2.
 All openings of the double skin façade are controlled and can be operated separately.
-The combination of open openings defines the operative strategy of the DSF, see Figure 1.
-Depending on the mode of DSF performance, it can function as a barrier for the solar heat gains, as an additional insulation, can preheat the air coming into the occupied zone, etc. In any of the above cases, the DSF affects the thermal conditions in the experiment room.
+The combination of openings open defines the operative strategy of the DSF, see Figure 1.

-The temperature in the experiment room can be kept constant, as there is a cooling unit installed in the engine room and a ventilation system with the heating and cooling unit installed in the experiment room, Figure 3.
+The temperature in the experiment room can be kept constant, as there is a ventilation system with heating and cooling units installed in the experiment room, see Figure 3.
 In order to avoid temperature gradients in the experiment room, a recirculating piston flow with an air speed of approximately 0.2 m/s is used.
 This resulted in typical temperature gradient of approximately $0.02^{\circ}$ C/m and maximum of $0.1^{\circ}$ C/m.
-The air intake for recirculation is at the top of the room, after the intake the air passes through the preconditioning units of the ventilation system and then it is exhausted at the bottom of the room through the fabric ke-low impulse ducts.
+The air intake for recirculation is at the top of the room and the air passes through the preconditioning units of the ventilation system before it is supplied at the bottom of the room through the fabric low impulse ducts.
 Maximum power on cooling and heating unit is 10 kW and 2 kW respectively.